mcastrocach/ppad/README.md

 The project is written in Python and uses several libraries, including pandas for data manipulation, plotly for data visualization, and krakenex for interacting with the Kraken API.

-It also uses Streamlit for the web application functionality.
+It also uses the Streamlit library for the web application functionality.

 ## Project Structure